Stephanie Holmes takes the roundabout route to experience the many natural and man-made delights of Eastern and Central Oregon.

 2 Box Factory & Old Mill District

-A trendy new area, just a few minutes from Downtown Bend.
+, just a few minutes from Downtown Bend.
 Once an important area for the logging industry, a revitalisation project made use of salvaged materials from derelict buildings, like wood beams, old sidings and concrete floors, to give new life to a historic part of town.
 Now you'll find breweries, cideries, cafes, shopping and restaurants.

 3 McMenamins Old St Francis School